Environmental Health and Life Safety Services

-The Environmental Health and Safety Department, housed within Facilities Services, educates and provides support to the Auraria Campus community to prevent and mitigate health and safety impacts on campus.
+The Environmental Health and Life Safety Services department, housed within Facilities Services, educates and provides support to the Auraria Campus community to prevent and mitigate health and safety impacts on campus.

 Training is available for the Community College of Denver, Metropolitan State University of Denver, and University of Colorado Denver in an effort to make the tri-institutional community safer and more environmentally aware.